 Do you accept private insurance for speech services?

-The Redding office accepts most private insurance as payment for speech services, including Healthy Families.
+We accept most private insurance as payment for speech services, including Healthy Families.
 However, not all insurances will have a speech benefit and cover the cost of services and coverage can vary based on diagnosis.
 We recommend you contact your insurance provider before obtaining services to ensure speech therapy will be covered.

-The Redding office also accepts private pay clients.
+Additionally, we also accepts private pay clients.
 Please see our private pay client agreement for more information.

 What can I expect at the speech and language evaluation?

 Based on information you provide our therapist on the Child Client Case History Form, along with any concerns you may have, the therapist will determine what the most appropriate testing materials will be for your child.
 The evaluation usually lasts approximately 45 minutes, and is performed in a casual setting as to make you and your child feel comfortable.
 You will come away from the evaluation with age scores and functioning levels in regards to speech and language, and the therapist will provide you with a plan of treatment, if necessary.

 How long are speech sessions?